-Key Elements of the Council's Governance Framework

-Key Elements of the Council's Governance Framework are:

-Council, Cabinet and LeaderProviding Leadership, develop and
+Key Elements of the Council's Governance Framework are: Council, Cabinet and Leader Decision Making Risk Management Providing Leadership, develop and set policy.

-set policy.

 Support diverse communities and distinctive neighbourhoods to thrive and succeed.

-Scrutiny and Review

-Scrutiny Committees review council policy and can challenge decisions

-Decision Making

-- All meetings are held in public. - Decisions are recorded on the council website - All council decisions are supported by detailed officer reports.

-Risk Management

-- Risk registers identify operational and strategic risks. - Key risks are considered by Corporate Leadership Team and reported to Audit and Governance Committee. - Oversight of financial outcomes, governance and key partnership arrangements.

-CLT

-- CLT are responsible for overall management of the council. - Head of Paid Service is the Chief Executive who is responsible for all council staff and leading CLT. - The Director of Finance and Procurement Financial Control was the Interim Chief Financial Officer and was responsible for safeguarding the council's financial position as section 151 officer until February 2024, since then it has been the Executive Director of Finance and Resources. - The Monitoring Officer is the council's Director of Law and Governance
+All meetings are held in public.
+Decisions are recorded on the council website All council decisions are supported by detailed officer reports.
+Risk registers identify operational and strategic risks.
+Key risks are considered by Corporate Leadership Team and reported to Audit and Governance Committee.
+Oversight of financial outcomes, governance and key partnership arrangements.
+Scrutiny and Review CLT Scrutiny Committees review council policy and can challenge decisions Head of Paid Service is the Chief Exe The Director of Finance and Procurer was responsible for safeguarding the since then it has been the Executive I The Director of Finance and Procurement - Financial Control was the Interim Chief Financial Officer and was responsible for safeguarding the council's financial position as section 151 officer until February 2024, since then it has been the Executive Director of Finance and Resources.

-How we Comply with the CIPFA/Solace framework